robsonjr103/data_engineer_portfolio/covid_daily_update/README.md

 # Project: Covid Daily Update
-OBJECTIVE: Creates a database in SQLite with two tables, "covid_brazil", which contains daily covid data in Brazil, and the "covid_states" table that contains daily covid data for each Brazilian state.
+OBJECTIVE: Creates two tables in "Covid_Daily_Update" database, in Postgres and populate then with daily data of Covid-19 in Brazil and states.
+The table "covid_brazil" contains daily covid data in Brazil, and the "covid_states" table contains daily covid data for each Brazilian state.

- First, the database file ("database.db") is created, then several requests are made in the covid-api API [covid-api](http://covid-api.com/api/) , so that daily data about covid is entered in the tables, since the first time there was available data.
+ First, the two tables are created, then several requests are made in the covid-api API [covid-api](http://covid-api.com/api/), so that daily data about covid is entered in the tables, since the first time there was available data.

  # Here is a preview of each of the two tables within the database.